playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 ## Keys As Render Hints

-Because `key` is utilized to let the framework know which element to update, we can force re-renders on non-iterative items as well.
+As we mentioned earlier, the `key` property is used by the framework to figure out which element is which.
+Change this `key` property for a given element, and it will be destroyed and recreated as if it were a fresh node.

+While this is most applicable within lists, this is also true outside of them as well; assign a `key` to an element and change it and it will be recreated from scratch.

 For example, let's assume we have a basic `input` that we want to be able to reset when a button is pressed.

-To do this, we can simply have the button increment a local variable containing a number and set the `key` value to track said number as its internal reference.
+To do this, we can assign a `key` property to the `input` and change the value of said `key` to force a re-creation of the `input`.

 <!-- tabs:start -->